techidaily/site-win11-tips/source/_posts/streamlining-browsing-efficiency-on-windows.md

 ## Why Does Edge Show So Many Processes on Task Manager?

  The reasons why Edge creates so many processes really come down to two things: security and stability.
-Edge is one of[the best Chromium-based browsers](https://www.makeuseof.com/tag/alternative-chromium-browsers/) , and, like all such browsers that use Chromium, it uses multi-process architecture.
+Edge is one of [the best Chromium-based browsers](https://www.makeuseof.com/tag/alternative-chromium-browsers/) , and, like all such browsers that use Chromium, it uses multi-process architecture.

  That means that rather than using a single process for the browser, it uses a separate process for each tab.
 It also creates processes for individual components of each open browser tab.